-Nominations for elected offices to be voted upon at the 144th Annual Diocesan Convention, January 26-27, 2018, must be submitted to the Secretary of Convention no later than noon on Friday, December 1, 2017 in order to be assured inclusion in the pre-Convention packets given to deputies and to be pre-printed on ballots.
+Nominations for elected offices to be voted upon at the 149th Annual Diocesan Convention, Feb.
+3-4, 2023, must be submitted to the Secretary of Convention no later than noon on Friday, Dec.
+9, 2022 in order to be assured inclusion in the pre-Convention packets supplied to deputies.

 Candidate information will be posted below with its office, as it becomes available.

 General Requirements for diocesan offices: No person shall be eligible for election to any office at Convention, nor shall any person elected byDistricts, or appointed to serve on Diocesan Council or other Diocesan Standing Committees, Commissions or Boards accede to that office, unless that person shall have first completed or arranged for the completion of anti-racism dialogues and anti-sexism training as approved by the Bishop after consultation with the Diocesan bodies responsible for each training. – (Diocesan Canon 2(6))

 Communicant in good standing: All communicants of this Church who for the previous year have been faithful in corporate worship, unless for good cause prevented, and have been faithful in working, praying, and giving for the spread of the Kingdom of God, are to be considered communicants in good standing. – (National Church Canons, I.17.3)

 1) ACTS/VIM BOARD (12 members) (also administers funding grants through the Alleluia Fund)

 To be elected: Class of 2026 - 1 clergy/2 lay members